 |WSTW loves pets!
 That's why we've partnered with the Delaware Humane Association to bring you the Pet Page.
 Each week, we'll show you a cat and a dog from the Delaware Humane Association who need good homes.
 You can also get answers to your pet health questions in our new Ask the Vet feature, plus useful information for any animal lover in our Tip of the Month section.|

-Young adult spayed female Anatolian Shepherd
+Young medium spayed female Terrier mix

-Adult spayed female Domestic Long Hair
+Young adult spayed female Domestic Short Hair

 Humane Association Shelter & Animal Visitation Hours: